Abdul Aziz Bari

-Abdul Aziz Bari (born 22 August 1959) is a Malaysian politician and academic who has served as Member of the Perak State Legislative Assembly (MLA) for Tebing Tinggi since May 2018.
+Abdul Aziz Bari (born 22 August 1959) is a Malaysian politician, academic, professor and lecturer who has served as Member of the Perak State Legislative Assembly (MLA) for Tebing Tinggi since May 2018.
 He served as State Leader of the Opposition of Perak from May 2020 to November 2022 and Member of the Perak State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under former Menteri Besar Ahmad Faizal Azumu from May 2018 to the collapse of the PH state administration in March 2020.
-He is a member of the Democratic Action Party (DAP), a component party of the PH coalition.
+He is a member and State Vice Chairman of Perak of the Democratic Action Party (DAP), a component party of the PH coalition and was a member of the People's Justice Party (PKR), a component party of formerly the Pakatan Rakyat (PR) coalition.

 Background

 Aziz was born in Sabak Bernam and resides in Bandar Baru Selayang, Selangor.

 Professional career

 Aziz is a former member of academia and lecturer in the field of law.
 He served in the International Islamic University Malaysia (IIUM) as well as University of Selangor (UNISEL).
 He is notable in Malaysian monarchy and constitutional law.

 Whilst serving as a lecturer in IIUM he was suspended for his observations on statements of the Sultan of Selangor in a much controversial publicised action by Muslim religious authorities against a Methodist church for proselytization.
 He was also a subject of investigation by authorities when he commented on the appointment of the Selangor Chief Minister being a prerogative of the Sultan of Selangor whilst still serving as a lecturer in UNISEL.